You’re taking great shots, but it’s hard to get those perfect photos that you know are there because your camera can’t handle the dark.

 The F2 maximum aperture on the device is seriously nice, and together with the lens’s macro capability, this becomes an excellent alternative to canons.

-The most important thing about the lens is that excellent large manual focusing unusually for the Tamron lens of its age.
+The most important thing about the lens is its excellent large manual focusing unusual for the Tamron lens of its age.

 This has full-time manual focusing, so you can safely turn that focus when at any time.

 The front element of the lens does not turn or extend, which is very good to see.

 Its hands are pretty smooth and even, and the focus path is very long indeed, which means that manual focusing and macro work are pretty precise.

 The autofocus motor is nice and quiet, but it isn’t very fast, and it sometimes gets confused and hunts around a bit.